efuller-gov/dm3k/docs/dev_env.md

 If hot reload does not occur, try the following...

 1. Ctrl-R in the browser.
 This should force a hard reload.
-2. If #1 doesnt work, try restarting the ui container by running...
+2. If #1 doesn't work, try restarting the ui container by running...

     ```bash
     $ sudo docker restart dm3k_open_ui
     ```

-if you need to add new node_modules, you will need to make the change in 'package.json' and then re build the container, by running...
+if you need to add new node_modules, you will need to make the change in 'package.json' and then rebuild the container, by running...

 ```bash
 $ sudo docker-compose -f docker-compose-dev.yml down